Deconstructing the Origins of Interfacial Catalysis: Why Electric Fields are Inseparable from Solvation: Results

 In the preceding sections, we have alluded to the fact that local solvation plays an important role in determining the electric fields experienced by the phenol moiety.
 In many ways, this is hardly surprising given that the electric field is determined by the charge density through Poisson's equation.
 Nonetheless, it is important to establish how these local fields and solvation are coupled.
 In this vein, we looked for correlations between the field and structural coordinates that are often used as a measure of solvation.

 More specifically, solvation of molecules in water is typically probed by examining the exposure or proximity of water molecules to the polar groups and the orientation of water molecules.
-To this end, we began by looking at the first 20 nearest neighbor (NN) water molecules to the hydroxyl group of the phenol for the three different systems.
-Figure \ref{fig:Ecorr} shows two-dimensional distributions between the magnitude of the electric field projected on the OH bond of the phenol ($|proj\bar{E}|$) and the first four NNs.
+To this end, we began by looking at the 20 nearest neighbor (NN) water molecules to the hydroxyl group of the phenol for the three different systems.
+Figure \ref{fig:Ecorr} shows two-dimensional distributions between the magnitude of the electric field projected on the OH bond of the phenol ($|proj\bar{E}|$) and the four NNs.
 In all cases, we also computed the Pearson correlation coefficient which corresponds to the number in bold shown in each panel.
-Note that we used the projected electric field vector on the OH phenol since this group is mostly aligned with the field as shown in the SI in Figure S2.
+Note that we used the projected electric field vector on the OH phenol since this group is mostly aligned with the field as shown in the SI in Figure S2 (the distribution of orientation for the OH bond of the phenol with respect to the z-axis is shown in figure S3).

 Interestingly, for all the three systems the electric field displays a rather significant anti-correlation with the distance of the nearest neighbor water molecule.
 In other words, the stronger the hydrogen bond when the water-phenol distance gets shorter, the larger the field strength.
 This observation has been fully appreciated in previous works relating electric fields to vibrational spectroscopy - large fields along stronger hydrogen bonds result in larger red-shifts of the O-H stretch frequency\cite{eaves2005,cassone2019,Cassone2024}.
 Moving to the second NN, the correlation gets slightly weaker especially for phenol in the bulk (the correlation coefficient changes from -0.63 to -0.60).
 For phenol at the surface of water shown in the middle and bottommost panel, the correlation is also present although we begin to see some deviation from linearity.
-The coupling between the field and solvation appears to significantly reduced for the third NN and is basically absent once we reach the fourth NN.
+The coupling between the field and solvation appears to be significantly reduced for the third NN and is basically absent once we reach the fourth NN.